GUIDE Japan in October

 Prime harvest time, food tastes great in October, from Japanese pears and persimmon fruit to rice, soba noodles and sake.
 Niigata, a top-sake and rice producing region, is a great place to sample some of the seasonal sake varieties and even catch a glimpse of the rice harvest in action.

-The picturesque Hoshitoge Terraced Rice Fields look great in autumn and the rice is generally harvested through until mid-October.
+The picturesque Hoshitoge TANADA rice field terraces look great in autumn and the rice is generally harvested through until mid-October.
 For quirky rice field art, head to Inakadate Village in Aomori: It has become an internet sensation in recent years.

 Celebrating the harvest

 There are festivals throughout the year in Japan, and the month of October is no exception.
-Many of them have evolved from simple harvest festivals to the colorful parades and processions you can see today.
+Many of them have evolved from simple celebrations of the harvest to festivals with the colorful parades and processions you can see today.
 The Takayama Autumn Festival , on October 9 and 10, is a particularly impressive affair.

 Believed to have originated as a primitive harvest festival itself, Halloween has taken off big in Japan and become a major fixture on the October event calendar.
 You can find costume parties at most of the bars and clubs in the big cities over the last two weekends of the month, but Shibuya , in Tokyo , is without doubt the center of the nation's celebrations.
 Expect to see Mario, Minions and a host of cuter characters thrown into the mix of gory characters typical at Halloween.